dseeni/TechArtDemos/README.md

 ```

 In this way, each additional solver is triggered by a unique edge-vertex
-Valence Pair, as noted below:
+Valence Pair, as noted in the following section.

 -----------------------------------------------------------------------
 **Recursive 3-Way Skew Lines Solver (4,4):**